How Many Active Calories Should I Burn a Day?

 2. Factors that Influence Your Daily Active Calories Burn

-Basal Metabolic Rate (BMR): This is the number of calories your body needs to maintain basic functions at rest.
-It's influenced by factors such as age, gender, weight, and muscle mass.
+• Basal Metabolic Rate (BMR): BMR represents the calories your body needs at rest.
+It’s influenced by age, gender, weight, and muscle mass.

 3. General Guidance for Active Calories Targets